asofianidis/fitness-tracker/readme.md

 - Prioritize user privacy and data security.
 - Features for users to control the visibility of their profiles and workout data.

-## Installation

-To install Fitness Buddy Connect, follow the instructions in [INSTALLATION.md](link-to-installation-file).

-## Usage

-For usage guidelines and tips, refer to [USAGE.md](link-to-usage-file).

-## Contributing

-Please read [CONTRIBUTING.md](link-to-contributing-file) for details on our code of conduct, and the process for submitting pull requests.

 ## License

 This project is licensed under the [MIT License](link-to-license-file).